The world of shipping and freight is very dynamic and several changes may happen during the course of a shipment..

 Is the issuance of Switch Bill of Lading legal..??

 While there is nothing to say specifically that issuance of a switch bill of lading is illegal (unless there is willful intent to commit fraud), it seems to be the concerted view of almost all P&I clubs, that a switch bill of lading issued with any misrepresentation or information contrary to the first set issued, without the express acceptance and understanding of the buyer is a fraudulent document..

 In order to protect themselves from any possible claims arising out of issuing switch bills of lading, the shipping line/agent have to ensure that

-- The switched set should not contain any information different to that of the original bill of lading, (like incorrect port of loading, or change in the condition and quantity of the cargo)..
-If switch bills contains misrepresentations, the carrier/agent will be at risk of claims from parties who have suffered a loss because of such misrepresentations..
+- The switched set should not contain any information different to that of the first set of bill of lading, (like an incorrect port of loading, or change in the condition and quantity of the cargo)..

 - If the agent has been asked by the principal to issue the switch bill of lading based on an indemnity from the customer, the agent should ensure to get the wording format from the principal and get the completed indemnity approved by the principal before issuing the switch bill of lading..

 NAU sheds more light on the matter from a claims company perspective..

 What has been your experience of issuing/requesting for switch bill of lading or any adverse issues due to same..??